Watson Farley & Williams Graduate Careers

 The firm mostly focuses on transport and energy, with many of the firm’s partners leaders in their field.
 Watson Farley & Williams have completed some of the largest and most complex energy projects and have even worked with London Array, one of the largest offshore wind farms.
 Aside from this, the firm also works in practice areas like construction and finance.

-Outside of legal work, there are a variety of different things for trainees to get involved in.
-The firm does a lot of volunteering and pro bono work, and also offers talks about subjects such as mental health and racism.
+Outside of legal work, trainees can get involved in various activities.
+The firm does a lot of volunteering and pro bono work and also offers talks about subjects such as mental health and racism.

 What the firm says